 Exercise and falls prevention classes

 These classes help seniors stay active, healthy and independent.
 They focus on improving strength and balance to prevent injury and falls.
-They are led by fitness instructors, trained peer facilitators or support workers – not a registered physiotherapist
+They are led by fitness instructors, trained peer facilitators or support workers - not by a registered physiotherapist.

 You may find classes offered in your community or long-term care homes.

-To find a class near you call the Seniors’ INFOline:
+To find a class near you call the Seniors’ INFOline at: